rodrigokimura/project_monopoly/README.md

 In this version of the game, the players will take turns, on a predefined random order set at the beginning of the match.
 Each player will start the game with 300 of amount.

 In this game, the board is composed by 20 properties in a sequence.
-Each property has a sale price, a rent value, an owner (if already bought) and follow a predefined order in the board.
+Each property has a sale price, a rent value, an owner (if already bought) and follows a predefined order in the board.
 It is not possible to build hotels or any other upgrade in the properties of this board, for simplification purposes.

 At the beginning of each turn, the player rolls an equiprobable 6-faces dice to determine how many slots in the board the player will walk.